sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 category: "Overview"
 title: "Overview of Sensu"
 next:
-  url: packages
+  url: guide
-  text: "Sensu packages"
+  text: "Installation guide"
 ---

 # What is Sensu?